Thoughts on peace

 As we prepare to finish this course, we are each going to create a board of directors who will serve as our spiritual/sobriety/personal guides going forward.
 This group will reflect your personal values: both the ones you have today and ones of aspiration.
 They will serve to remind you of both the highest qualities you embody and that we are human.
 (Thank you to Kara for bringing this Break The Twitch idea to my attention!)

-1. Choose your personal values from this list.
+1. Choose your personal values from Week 3: Power.

 2. Select your board members.